 “Society as a whole and thus also football are facing an unprecedented challenge.”Bundesliga Release on March 16 in which they confirmed the further postponement of the Bundesliga and Bundesliga II for Matchday 27

-In the youth world, the U.S. Soccer Development Academy and US Youth Soccer suspended games as well as many USYS State Associations and US Club programs.
+In the youth world, the U.S. Soccer Development Academy and US Youth Soccer, AYSO and US Club programs have suspended competitions.